stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 church, and this had now become emphatic and offensive.
 Then at last there was a sound of splintering wood, and a large, heavy object crashed down in the yard beneath the frowning easterly facade.
-The tower was invisible now that the candles would not burn, but as the object neared the ground the people knew that it was the smoke-grimed louver-boarding of that tower&rsquo;s east window.
+The tower was invisible now that the candles would not burn, but as the object neared the ground the people knew that it was the smoke-grimed louver-boarding of that tower's east window.

   Immediately afterward an utterly unbearable foetor welled forth from the unseen heights, choking and sickening the trembling watchers, and almost prostrating those in the square.